woylie/flop/README.md

 end
 ```

-Assuming that these fields were already configured as filterable with
+Assuming that these fields have been already configured as filterable with
 `Flop.Schema`, we can use `Flop.nest_filters/3` to take the filter arguments and
-convert them into a list of Flop filters.
+transform them into a list of Flop filters.

 ```elixir
 defmodule MyAppWeb.Resolvers.Pet do